Valkryst/VCodeLanguageDetection/README.md

 This is a lightweight library that allows users to automatically detect the coding language of an input text.
 The library is based off of [highlight.js](https://github.com/highlightjs/highlight.js)' language detection.

+The current implementation is far from perfect, and will sometimes misidentify the language of a code snippet.
+Longer code snippets are more likely to be correctly identified.

 ## Table of Contents

 * [Installation](https://github.com/Valkryst/VCodeLanguageDetection#installation)